bootFloppy/bootFloppy/README.md

 *"(the stuff that i might work on when bored or something...)"*

 * SaturnNeon/tuicord (not open-source and never finished... maybe)
+# Development Hell
+*"Where my projects that i don't really work on go to die (unless i decide to work on them)."*

 * [SaturnNeon/batFetch](https://github.com/SaturnNeon/batFetch)